nicholasf/inkling/README.txt

 Inkling stories

-1. as a dev I have provided content type recognition 1a.  as a dev I have defined how content types are recognized.
+1. as a dev I have provided content type recognition

 2. As a dev I have provided CRUD permissioning which is stored by roles on folders.
 2a.
 As a dev I have CRUD for folders.